Surekha-Konegari/Smart-Farming/README.md

 This project seamlessly integrates Machine Learning (RapidMiner) with Data Visualization (Power BI) to drive smarter, data-backed decisions in agriculture.

-Using the Smart Farming Sensor Data for Yield Prediction dataset from Kaggle, RapidMiner builds a Random Forest–based model to accurately forecast crop yield from soil, climate, and farm management parameters.
+Using the Smart Farming Sensor Data for Yield Prediction dataset from Kaggle, RapidMiner is used to build a Random Forest–based model to accurately forecast crop yield from soil, climate, and farm management parameters.
 Power BI then transforms these predictions into dynamic, interactive dashboards that reveal actionable farming insights, enabling better resource allocation, risk reduction, and productivity optimization.

 ## 🎯 Problem Statement

 Modern agriculture faces critical challenges such as unpredictable climate conditions, inefficient resource utilization, limited adoption of real-time analytics.
 Farmers often rely on experience rather than data-backed insights, leading to suboptimal yields and higher costs.
 This project bridges that gap by combining predictive analytics with dynamic dashboards, helping stakeholders optimize productivity, resource use, and sustainability.

 ## 🛠 Tools & Technologies

-RapidMiner – Data preprocessing, model training, and prediction (Random Forest, etc.)
+**RapidMiner** – Data preprocessing, model training, and prediction (Random Forest, etc.)

-Power BI – Data visualization and dynamic dashboards
+**Power BI** – Data visualization and dynamic dashboards

-Dataset – Includes parameters like NDVI index, humidity, rainfall, soil health, and crop type
+**Dataset** – Includes parameters like NDVI index, humidity, rainfall, soil health, and crop type

 ## 📂 Dataset Description

 The Smart Farming Crop Yield Dataset – 2024 contains environmental and operational variables affecting yield across 500 farms in India, USA, and Africa.

 Link for dataset on kaggle : https://www.kaggle.com/datasets/atharvasoundankar/smart-farming-sensor-data-for-yield-prediction
-## 📌 Columns Description
+### 📌 Columns Description

 | Column Name             | Description |
 |-------------------------|-------------|